 * Take extra care during the peak mosquito hours from dusk to dawn.
 The mosquitoes (Culex) that are most likely to transmit WNV are most active during these times.

 There are several mosquito species found in Illinois.
-WNV is predominately transmitted by the Culex mosquito.
-The Culex mosquito feeds between dusk and dawn and becomes active in late spring/early summer.
-Adult Culex mosquitoes do not fly far from where they develop as larvae.
+WNV is predominately transmitted locally by the Culex mosquito.
+Culex mosquitoes feed between dusk and dawn and do not fly far from where they develop.